Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce 9800 GX2 should perform much faster than the Radeon HD 4550 512MB overall. (explain)
+Memory BandwidthIn theory, the GeForce 9800 GX2 should be quite a bit faster than the Radeon HD 4550 512MB overall. (explain)

-Pixel RateThe GeForce 9800 GX2 is a lot (approximately 700%) better at anti-aliasing than the Radeon HD 4550 512MB, and should be capable of handling higher resolutions without slowing down too much. (explain)
+Pixel RateThe GeForce 9800 GX2 should be quite a bit (approximately 700%) better at AA than the Radeon HD 4550 512MB, and also capable of handling higher resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 One or more cards in this comparison are multi-core.
 This means that their bandwidth, texel and pixel rates are theoretically doubled - this does not mean the card will actually perform twice as fast, but only that it should in theory be able to.
 Actual game benchmarks will give a more accurate idea of what it's capable of.
 Price Comparison